Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Introduction

 \section{Introduction}

-Smoothed Particle Hydrodynamics (SPH), originally introduced by \cite{gingold77} and \cite{lucy77}, is a Lagrangian method widely used to simulate fluid flows, particularly in astrophysical contexts where complex geometries and free surfaces are common.
-Despite its versatility and continued development, SPH still faces challenges in certain areas.
-Notably, the accurate treatment of dissipation.
+Smoothed particle hydrodynamics (SPH) is a Lagrangian method widely used to simulate fluid flows, originally introduced by \cite{gingold77} and \cite{lucy77}.
+It is particularly useful in astrophysical contexts where complex geometries and free surfaces are common.
+Despite its versatility and continued development, SPH still faces challenges in certain areas; notably, in the accurate treatment of dissipation.

-Unlike grid-based methods, which typically employ Riemann solvers \citep{godunov59} to capture fluid discontinuities, SPH primarily relies on artificial viscosity (AV) formulations\footnote{There have also been proposals to adapt Riemann solvers for use in SPH \citep{inu02,mon1997,cha03, cha2010}, representing a promising parallel line of development \citep{rosswog2024}.}.
+Unlike grid-based methods, which typically employ Riemann solvers \citep{godunov59} to capture fluid discontinuities, SPH relies primarly on artificial viscosity (AV) formulations\footnote{There have also been proposals to adapt Riemann solvers for use in SPH \citep{inu02,mon1997,cha03, cha2010}, representing a promising parallel line of development \citep{rosswog2024}.}.
 The theoretical foundations of the standard AV scheme have long been established \citep{mon1983,mon1992}.
-However, practical applications of the method still require additional refinements if an algorithm is desired that is sufficiently versatile to handle different fluid regimes.
+However, practical applications of the method still require additional refinements in cases where the required algorithm needs to be sufficiently versatile to handle different fluid regimes.

-One of these refinements was the introduction of corrective factors (AV limiters) that suppress viscosity in strongly shearing regions, thus reducing dissipation in vorticity-dominated flows and facilitating the growth of hydrodynamic instabilities \citep{bal95}.
-A widely adopted and often more effective strategy employs time-dependent dissipation coefficients (“switches”) that remain low by default, rise rapidly when a shock is detected, and relax back to their nominal values once the shock has passed \citep{morris1997,mon2005}.
+One of these refinements has been the introduction of corrective factors (AV limiters) that suppress viscosity in strongly shearing regions, thereby reducing dissipation in vorticity-dominated flows and facilitating the growth of hydrodynamic instabilities \citep{bal95}.
+A widely adopted and often more effective strategy employs time-dependent dissipation coefficients (i.e., switches), which remain low by default, rising rapidly when a shock is detected and relaxing back to their nominal values once the shock has passed \citep{morris1997,mon2005}.
 The different implementations of those time-dependent AV parameters primarily differ in the design and responsiveness of the shock detector and the relaxation law \citep{cul10, read2012, ros15, rosswog2020}.